When Published Releases Appear in the API

 - Set the release date to your planned launch day.

 - Switch to Published when everything is finalized.
-The release is now “locked in” but not yet visible externally.
+The release is ready for the API date gate, but a future release date still keeps it hidden externally.

 - On the release date, the API automatically starts returning the release.